Get expert help with understanding yours and your partner’s love language. Click here to chat online to someone right now.

 Start by sitting down together and making a list of all the things you enjoy doing together, and rank them on a scale from “super awesome” to “meh”.

-That will give you a great leaping-off point for gifts, projects, etc.
+That will give you a great leaping-off point for gifts, projects, etc., that will mean something to whichever of you has quality time as a primary love language.

 Museum Membership If you two love history and culture, consider getting a membership to a museum that you both really enjoy.